spec-first/connexion/docs/quickstart.rst

 Dynamic Rendering of Your Specification
 ---------------------------------------

-Connexion uses Jinja2_ to allow specification parameterization through `arguments` parameter.
-You can either define specification arguments globally for the application in the `connexion.App` constructor, or for each specific API in the `connexion.App#add_api` method:
+Específico uses Jinja2_ to allow specification parameterization through `arguments` parameter.
+You can either define specification arguments globally for the application in the `especifico.App` constructor, or for each specific API in the `especifico.App#add_api` method:

 .. code-block:: python

-    app = connexion.FlaskApp(__name__, specification_dir='openapi/',
+    app = especifico.FlaskApp(__name__, specification_dir='openapi/',
                         arguments={'global': 'global_value'})
     app.add_api('my_api.yaml', arguments={'api_local': 'local_value'})
     app.run(port=8080)